openstack-infra/publications/README.rst

         10. zuul restarts tests on the new queue of one change
         11. first change passes all tests
         12. merged to nova and becomes the branch tip
-    * Zuul Check Queue
+    * Zuul Check Pipeline
-    * Zuul Gate Queue
+    * Zuul Gate Pipeline
-    * Zuul Post-Merge Queue
+    * Zuul Post-Merge Pipeline
-    * Zuul Silent Queue
+    * Zuul Release Pipeline
     * Zuul Project Configuration
     * Templated Jobs
     * Example Job